Big Hounds and Little Hounds and Honorary Hounds

 Sponsors Needed

-Time has not been kind to Grandfather Time, affectionately known as Grandpa.
+Time has not been kind to Grandfather Time, affectionately known as Grandpawpaw.

-Aged between 10 and 12 and as tall as a greyhound, he looks far older than his years because of his shockingly emaciated frame.
-Not only is Grandpa woefully thin, he’s lived for so long in chronic pain that it’s a testament to his resilience that he’s even still alive.
+Aged between 12 and 14 and as tall as a greyhound, he looked far older than his years because of his shockingly emaciated frame when he arrived.
+Not only was Grandpawpaw woefully thin, he lived for so long in chronic pain that it’s a testament to his resilience that he’s even still alive.

-His body is cruelly full of buckshot, he’s anemic, and his liver is stressed—typical in cases of heavy parasite infestation, heartworm, and malnutrition—all correctable in time.
-Due to a severe case of hip dysplasia, he’s currently on pain medication, aided by an injection of a new monoclonal antibody treatment that should also help to lessen the pain.
-Although he’ll require monthly injections, we hope to discontinue some of his oral medications in two to three months.
+His body is cruelly full of buckshot, he was anemic, and his liver was stressed—typical in cases of heavy parasite infestation, heartworm, and malnutrition.
+Due to a severe case of hip dysplasia, he’s currently on supplements to help with building muscle mass and pain.

-While thoracic x-rays revealed that his heart is enlarged on the right side—typical of a heartworm infestation—his other blood tests for heart function were thankfully normal.
-He suffers from entropion, a condition in which the eyelid is rolled inward against the eyeball, in all four of his eyelids, but he has no infection.
+Thoracic x-rays revealed that his heart is enlarged on the right side—typical of a heartworm infestation and his other blood tests for heart function are comprised.
+He has entropion, a condition in which the eyelid is rolled inward against the eyeball, in all four of his eyelids, but he has no infection and no need for surgery.
 We are using cyclosporine, an eyewash, and eye lube four times a day, which he really likes.
 In fact, he comes over to his human caretaker when it’s time to clean and lube his eyes and looks up as if to say, “Thank you!”

-Apoquel relieves the itch from his thin, dry skin and prevents the fungal and bacterial infections that have just cleared up.
-Plagued by a very loose canine tooth, he’s a finicky eater.
-Together, we have worked out a successful feeding and pain medication regime that delivers his medications in a way that is pleasing to him.
-But dental surgery must be postponed until he’s completed his 6-month course of heartworm treatments.
+Apoquel relieves the itch from his thin, dry skin and prevents the fungal and bacterial infections.
+Plagued by a very loose canine tooth when he arrived, he was a finicky eater.
+Initially, we worked out a successful feeding and pain medication regime that delivers his medications in a way that is pleasing to him.
+His dental surgery was postponed until he finished his heartworm treatments and tested negative.
+Thankfully, he got through his dental, extractions and neuter surgery with flying colors and is eating and feeling much better.

 Surprisingly quiet for such a big hound, he does emit a deep, low “roooo” whenever he needs something—potty, water, food, etc. Being from the Deep South, he dislikes the cold; snow is alien to him, and he revels in the warmth his blankets and jammies provide for his frail, aged body.

 But the sweetest, most satisfying sight of all is how much he loves leaning on us and being petted.
+He also loves the other big hounds and has taken a special liking to Nettie and Penny.
 He knows that he’s been rescued and that he’s both safe and well-loved now.

 Mikey